Dr. Heather Ormiston, PhD, NCSP, HSPP

 School Psychology Program

-Heather E. Ormiston, PhD, NCSP, HSPP is a Clinical Assistant Professor in the School Psychology program at Indiana University Bloomington.
-She is a Nationally Certified School Psychologist and clinically licensed psychologist endorsed as a Health Service Provider in Psychology in the state of Indiana.
-Her prior experiences have included working as a building-level school psychologist in an urban district in Aurora, Colorado, serving as statewide trainer for PBIS Indiana, a project aimed at establishing a statewide network of culturally-responsive positive behavior interventions and supports (CR-PBIS), and working as a Behavior Specialist for a local school corporation coordinating the district’s self-contained program for students with emotional and behavioral challenges.
+She is a Nationally Certified School Psychologist and a clinically licensed psychologist, endorsed as a Health Service Provider in Psychology in the state of Indiana.
+Her professional background includes working as a school psychologist in a suburban district in Aurora, Colorado; serving as a statewide trainer for PBIS Indiana; and coordinating self-contained programs for students with behavioral challenges as a Behavior Specialist in a local school corporation.